 I think my game is a good fit for a Free Weekend.
 How do I set it up?

 First, think carefully about your own timing and what discount you would want to run on the game.
 Once you have a clear plan, contact us

-at least 2 or 3 weeks in advance.
-Let us know your plan and intended timing, and we will help with any strategic decisions and create the Free Weekend package for you.
+at least 3 or 4 weeks in advance.
+Let us know your requested timing, and we can help confirm whether your title is eligible for a Free Weekend.